PDXChinese/pdxchinese.github.io/_pages/pvsa.md

 Congratulations to the following twenty eight outstanding youths from our community recognized as recipients of President’s Volunteer Service Award and Community Volunteer Service Award for completing a combined 3,913 volunteer hours in a single year.

+The accomplishments didn't come easy because most part of the year was under the influence of pandemic.
+These students demonstrated the resilience in difficult times.
+They knew their volunteering work meant even more with elders needing groceries to be delivered, peers struggling with remote learning, and growing population in shelters.

+These awards acknowledge individuals whose service positively impacts communities and inspires those around them to take action as well.
+The Oregon Chinese Coalition is honored to have the opportunity to help community youth earn this well-deserved recognition.

 ### Archive

 [2019 PVSA Recipients](http://pdxchinese.org/pvsafiles/pvsa_2019/)